-Our signature Comfort for Kids programme focuses on helping children process trauma after natural disasters and conflict.
+When disaster strikes, young children are especially vulnerable to developing emotional and social problems that can jeopardize their futures.
+Mercy Corps worked with experts to design our signature Comfort for Kids programme that helps children process their trauma and recover through play, sports and art activities.
 See our expert's recommendations for how parents and caregivers can help children through times of crisis ▸

 All stories about Children & Youth